asd24684782/fastAPI-template/README.md

 ```

 ### env
-Write your packages name in requirements.txt and you can use this cmd to install all packages in requirements.txt.
+Write your packages name in requirements.txt.You can use this cmd to install all packages in requirements.txt.
 ```
 pip install -r requirements.txt
 ```